There’s no arguing the importance of having a good handle on your employee cell phone data usage, nor the many pros to issuing devices to employees.

 Setting up a spreadsheet like this takes a bit of time on the front end, but once it’s set up, it’s a total time (and money!) saver.
 Tracking data like this in Google Sheets is smart because it’s an application everybody in your company already has and probably uses at least a little bit.
 No extra licenses, installation or training is needed, and the data speaks for itself.
 With this dashboard in hand, take the guesswork out of employee cell usage with data-backed facts to inform your decisions.

-If you liked this post, be sure not to miss the first article we released in this series where we tackled 5 formulas every HR professional should know how to use in Google Sheets.
+If you liked this post, be sure not to miss 5 formulas every HR professional should know how to use in Google Sheets, as well as this tutorial on taking your reporting to the next level in Google Sheets.

 Don’t forget BeeBole’s very own Google Sheets add-on, the perfect tool to take your reporting to the next level with crucial employee data like projected vs. actual project timelines, budgets and much more.